 - In 2014, the arts and cultural sectors contributed more than $729 billion or 4.2% to the U.S. economy – in fact, the arts and culture produced more than some other sectors, such as construction ($619 billion) and utilities ($270 billion)

 - Between 1998 and 2014, the contribution of arts and culture to the nation’s gross domestic product grew by more than 35%

 - Spending on arts and cultural goods and services in 2014 reached $1.1 trillion

 - Employment increased by 3.8% to support more than 1 million jobs in core arts and cultural production industries.

-The Delta Regional Authority’s Creative Placemaking Regional Workshops will take place in June and July 2017 throughout the Mississippi River Delta region and Alabama Black Belt.
-These are designed to more deeply inform local elected officials, local development districts, economic development staff and leadership, and other non-arts sector decision-makers about the creative placemaking approach and DRA’s Delta Creative Placemaking Pilot Initiative.
-It is also intended to provide an invaluable training opportunity for municipal, county/parish, and economic development organization teams planning to submit proposals for the Delta Creative Placemaking Investment program.
-As indicated in the Delta Creative Placemaking Pilot Initiative NOFA, partnerships submitting investment applications are required to have principals attend at least one of these Regional Workshops.
+The Delta Regional Authority’s Creative Placemaking Regional Workshops took place in June and July 2017 throughout the Mississippi River Delta region and Alabama Black Belt.
+These workshops were designed to more deeply inform local elected officials, local development districts, economic development staff and leadership, and other non-arts sector decision-makers about the creative placemaking approach and DRA’s Delta Creative Placemaking Pilot Initiative.
+They also intended to provide an invaluable training opportunity for municipal, county/parish, and economic development organization teams planning to submit proposals for the Delta Creative Placemaking Investment program.
+As indicated in the Delta Creative Placemaking Pilot Initiative NOFA, partnerships submitting investment applications were required to have principals attend at least one of these Regional Workshops.

 |Paducah Area Chamber of Commerce||300 South 3rd Street|